InseeFr/Bauhaus/docs/en/user-guide/concept.md

 ## <a id="modify-concept">Modify a concept</a>

-It is possible to modify a concept from its the description page.
+It is possible to modify a concept from its description page.

 - Click in the upper right corner on the button <span style="color: blue">Modify</span>.

-The various boxes can be modified, as described in the chapter [Create Concept](#create-concept).
+The various boxes can be modified, as described in the chapter [Create a concept](#create-concept).

-Once the concept is modified, the release status of the concept then changes to **« Temporary », until its publication.** As long as it is not published in the repository (see [Publish a concept](#publish-concept)), the old version remains available to the connected applications.
+Once the concept is modified, the publication status of the concept then changes to **« Provisional », until its publication.** As long as it is not published in the repository (see [Publish a concept](#publish-concept)), the old version remains available to the connected applications.

 Changing the notes « Short definition », « Definition » and « Editorial note » may result in the creation of new versions of these notes (see [Create a new version](#create-new-version)).